LoveraLokeswara/extract-pdf-text/README.md

 pnpm install
 ```

-Then, run the development server(python dependencies will be installed automatically here):
+Then, run the development server (python dependencies will be installed automatically):

 ```bash
 npm run dev